 Watering & Feeding

-Don’t get discourage if your peppers don’t appear immediately.
+Don’t get discouraged if your peppers don’t appear immediately.
 It’s not uncommon for peppers to not be ripe until late into the season.
 This is especially the case in very hot climates where the peppers will wait until cooler nights later in the season to really start growing.
 Peppers usually take 60-90 days until they’re ready to harvest, so patience is key.
+This can be even longer indoors, so don’t worry if your peppers appear to be taking a long time to grow; it’s completely normal.

 Harvesting Your Bell Peppers

 While harvesting, snap your peppers with a sharp knife so as to avoid repeatedly cutting and hurting the plant.
-Once harvested, you can refrigerate your peppers in plastic bags for up to 12 days after picking.
+Once harvested, you can refrigerate your peppers and they will last for about 1-2 weeks after picking.
 With proper care, a single plant will produce vegetables for upwards of 5 years.

 Growing Bell Peppers Indoors